 This academic document provides information about the effectiveness of soundproofing systems to improve room acoustics and reduce noise pollution.

 Explore noise and how it impacts the human ear with information presented in this academic document.
-The document goes on to explain the effectiveness of sound barriers and sound absorbing materials.
+The document goes on to explain the effectiveness of sound barriers and sound-absorbing materials.

 4 Physical Techniques to Reduce Noise Impacts

-The U.S. Federal Highway Administration provides information about four different techniques than can reduce the impact of noise.
+The U.S. Federal Highway Administration provides information about four different techniques that can reduce the impact of noise.
 Included in this list of techniques, acoustical construction is presented as one means of reducing noise pollution.
 Acoustical construction involves walls, windows, doors, and ceilings.

 Sound Insulating Your Home